fixmycrypto/FixMyCrypto/README.md

 ## Algorand (ALGO) special use cases:

-`My Algo` software wallet for Algorand uses a 25 word phrase (not including a passphrase) and the derivation path `"m"`.
+`My Algo` software wallet for Algorand uses a 25 word phrase (not including a passphrase) and the derivation path `m`.

-Ledger hardware wallets use a 12-24 word phrase (plus optional passphrase), and the derivation path for ALGO must be specified as `"m/44'/283'/{account}'/0/{index}"`:
+Ledger hardware wallets use a 12-24 word phrase (plus optional passphrase), and the derivation path `m/44'/283'/{account}'/0/{index}`.

+If you happen to know which one you need, specifying the path will speed things up a bit:

     "paths": [
         "m/44'/283'/{account}'/0/{index}"